 We especially associate velvet and cotton velor with the 70s.
 Cotton T-shirts in 70s style just to go to the festival in, or denim.
 The patterns are especially flowers, a nostalgic look that was cultivated a lot.
 Also geometric figures, which were originally inspired by the 30s Art Deco were big in the 70s, of course in the typical burnt 70s colors.

 The color palette of the 1970s was brown, orange and warm yellow colors.
 It was Beige and pastels, but always with a hint of the warm tones.
 It is worth thinking about if you are going for an authentic 70s look.

-If you are looking for 70s clothes at Mondo Kaos, you can always keep an eye on our selection which changes frequently.
-Our collection of 1970s clothes is not the largest and we only take a few home of each, so even if there should be sold out of clothes in 70s style, new can easily appear soon.
-Ask our skilled and competent staff for help when looking for gorgeous clothing in vintage 1970s style.
+If you are looking for 70s clothes at Mondo Kaos, you can always keep an eye on our selection, which changes frequently.
+Our collection of 1970s clothes is not the largest and we only take home a few of each, so even if some clothes in 70s style should be sold out, new ones can easily appear before long.
+Ask our skilled and competent employees for help when you are looking for beautiful clothes in vintage 1970s style.